 You can call me Lela.
 I’m married with two kids in adolescence.
-I’ve been working on naturally healing relatively debilitating autoimmune disease since 2010.
+I’ve been working on naturally healing relatively debilitating autoimmune disease for over a decade.
 I’ve had various ups and downs, but since I started *slowing* down, things have started to look up.
 This website is sharing my practice of slowing down.
 The practice is having wild impact on my life, so it inherently has to include how it is waking me up.

 In high school I found a pack of cards with quotes on them, mostly “Carpe Diem” to “When Life Gives You Lemons…” kind of stuff.
 But one of them said, “The oldest wisdom in the world tells us man can consciously unite with God whilst in the body.
 For that man is truly born.”
 That concept was so foreign but so enticing, it became the fascination of my life.
 So, “Waking Up” has long been my objective.